tomvisions/tomvisions-toolkit/README.md

 In progress: creating a temporary IAM role, and policy to give permission to the node app to copy over the snapshot into S3

+Current functions for System Operations

+1) Reads a folder of image files and renames then with a UUID format